Skip to content

 Congratulations!
 You've successfully:

-• ✅ Configured EAC with AI provider settings
+• ✅ Configured AI provider settings

 • ✅ Set up your API key for AI-powered commands